 When you are finished, ask an adult in your house to describe what their morning routine was like as a child.

-How is it different and similar to your routine?
+How is it different and the same as your routine?

 Sociologists research how people within communities behave and interact.